CambridgeshireQuakers/CambridgeshireQuakers.github.io/_meetings/oast-house.md

   91-93 Hartington Grove
   Cambridge
   CB1 7UB
-email: clerk@coh.cambridgeshire-quakers.org.uk
+email: ka.butler@cantab.net
 regularMeetings:
   - Sundays 1030-1130 (Once a month)
 ---

-The Oast House Worshipping Group was formed to meet a need for a small, quiet Meeting for Worship, where those attending can get to know each other well, both on a personal level and more deeply.
+Our Worshipping Group was formed to meet a need for a small, quiet Meeting for Worship, where those attending can get to know each other well, both on a personal level and more deeply.

-In 2021 we were laid down as a separate Local Meeting and in 2022 we plan to hold worship monthly at Hartington Grove Meeting House.

-Prior to the pandemic, we met (with typically six or seven Friends present) in the Outer Parlour of Pembroke College on Sundays from 1030-1130am.
+Oast House Meeting was laid down in September 2021, and Friends regularly attending the Meeting are now meeting in person on the third Sunday of the month in the Fox Room at Hartington Grove Meeting House.
+We are now known as Pembroke Friends (as our Meeting met in Pembroke College until 2020).
+Visitors are very welcome.

 It is our hope that our occasional visitors and new attenders also find us friendly and welcoming.